zored/dude/README.md

 - There are some heuristic ways for plugin development inspiration:
   - Official docs.
   - Other plugins.
-  - Debugger (for example, you can use "Find in path..." and use some unique string from UI).
+  - Debugger (for example, you can use `"Find in path..."` and use some unique string from the UI).